An Important Message to our Customers and Students

 Actions for the FAA Knowledge Testing Center

-- Temperatures will be taken when the testing candidate arrives at the site.
+- Temperatures may be taken when the testing candidate arrives at the site.
 Maine Instrument Flight employees are temperature tested upon arrival at work.

 - The testing candidate will either thoroughly wash their hands with soap and water or use the provided hand sanitizer prior to entering the testing center.

-- Masks are required in the public areas of the building and gloves are optional.
-They can be used for the comfort of the testing candidates while inside the testing center.
+- Masks are no longer required in the public areas of the building and gloves are optional.
+Gloves can be used for the comfort of the testing candidates while inside the testing center.

 - Only two (2) testing candidates are allowed in the testing center at any time.